aspose-total/Aspose.Total-Products/total/en/net/conversion/docm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to EXCEL via C# or Online App" h2="Convert DOCM to EXCEL via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOCM to EXCEL  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+With Aspose.Total for .NET, converting DOCM (Microsoft Word Macro-Enabled Document) files to Excel format within any .NET, C#, ASP.NET, and VB.NET application is a straightforward process accomplished in just two steps.

+Firstly, utilizing Aspose.Words for .NET, you can export DOCM files to HTML format.
+Aspose.Words for .NET provides a powerful API for working with Microsoft Word documents and ensures seamless DOCM to HTML conversion.

+Afterward, by leveraging the capabilities of Aspose.Cells for .NET Spreadsheet Programming API, you can effortlessly convert the HTML file to Excel format.
+Aspose.Cells for .NET offers a comprehensive range of features and tools for working with Excel files, simplifying the conversion process from HTML to EXCEL.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}